Solve Your Data Access and Resource Capacity Constraints

 Click Generate to populate the advanced dropdowns with these settings, Save and then go to Variables.

-In Variables you will specify the data that will be used in your experiment configuration options store setup.
+In Variables you will specify the data that will be used in your configuration options store setup.

 In these fields, you will be able to extract and view the details of your vidget features (keys).
 Here you will need to specify the details (if any) on user context, such as demographic, behavioral, etc. and historical behavior.